bsonnek/Public/ANF-MonitoringAndAlerting/readme.md

 ##  **Deploy** Custom Azure NetApp Files Monitoring and Alerting

+#### **Summary of Steps**
+TLDR - Brief Steps for Deployment:
+ - Deploy this solution in the same Subscription as your Azure NetApp Files volumes.
+ - Create a New Resource Group - Example "RG-PRD-ANF-CustomLogging
+ - **Do Not Change the Log Analytics Workspace Name** - This will break the Workbook paramaters and query.
+ - Once The Deployment Starts - Go add the Managed Identity to "Reader" permissions on the Subscription of the Resource Group.
+Follow Instructions.

 **Deploy ANF Monitoring and Alerting**:
 **ATTENTION - Create a New Azure Resource Group During the Deployment**